tim-gameplan/geo-graph/epsg3857_pipeline/docs/pipeline_comparison.md

 - **Voronoi Obstacle Boundary**: Best when even distribution of connections to water boundaries is important
 - **Reversed Voronoi Obstacle Boundary**: Best when most natural-looking connections and robust geometry processing are needed
 - **Delaunay Triangulation**: Best when natural terrain representation is a priority (but still experimental)
-- **Boundary Hexagon Layer**: Best when "white space" issues need to be addressed and optimal connectivity with bridge nodes is required
+- **Boundary Hexagon Layer**: Best when "white space" issues need to be addressed and natural transitions between terrain and water obstacles are needed

 For most use cases, the standard pipeline with improved water edge creation is recommended as it provides a good balance between performance, connectivity, and stability.
 However, for more specialized needs, the Hexagon Obstacle Boundary or Voronoi Obstacle Boundary approaches may provide better results, especially for applications requiring natural movement patterns around water obstacles or evenly distributed connections to water boundaries.